pkalauner-tuwien/polyglot-and-ambiguous-files/README.md

 - `createAmbiguousPDF.py`
     - `Pillow==7.0.0`

 Run `pip install -r requirements.txt` to install all requirements at once.
+Note that `requirements.txt` also contains the requirements needed for the [testing environments](#testing-environments).

 The working directory for the following commands should be `scripts`.